Developing a NSW Koala Strategy

 The government has also announced that $10 million from the NSW Environmental Trust will be used to purchase and permanently conserve land that contains priority koala habitat.

-The government is also inviting community feedback on the draft Saving Our Species Iconic Koala Project, which sets out a framework for on-ground koala conservation actions for 2016-21.
+The government also invited community feedback on the draft Saving Our Species Iconic Koala Project, which sets out a framework for on-ground koala conservation actions for 2016–21.
+Public submissions closed on the 3 March 2017.

 NSW Chief Scientist and Engineer's report